 La Veta and Cuchara bookmark a gorgeous valley filled with geological wonders and lush riverbanks.
-Fill your cultural bucket in La Veta before driving into Cuchara for a hike through the forest.

 The Francisco Fort Museum is the last surviving original adobe fort in the state.
 It houses artifacts representing multiple eras of Huerfano County’s history, including American, Spanish settler, and pioneer artifacts.
 More specifically, visitors to the museum will view weapons, wagons, saddles, clothing, a one-room schoolhouse, and a saloon from Old La Veta’s Main Street containing the bullet-scarred bar owned by Bob Ford after he shot Jesse James.

 Walk downtown La Veta and stop in the town’s stellar art galleries—SPACe, Shalawalla Gallery, Gift Shop, and School, and La Veta Gallery Main.
-These innovative spaces exhibit regional, national, and international artists working in a wide range of mediums, including, but certainly not limited to batik, clay, fiber, metal, paint, photography and more.
+These innovative spaces exhibit regional, national, and international artists working in a wide range of mediums, including, but certainly not limited to batik, clay, fiber, metal, paint, photography, and more.